wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

 You can manage namespaces and Service Bus messaging entities using either the [Azure Management Portal][] or the Visual Studio Server Explorer, but you can only create new namespaces from within the portal.

-### To create a namespace using the portal:
+### Create a namespace using the Azure Management Portal:

 1. Sign in to the [Azure Management Portal][].

-2. In the left navigation pane of the Azure Management Portal, click **Service Bus**.
+2. In the left navigation pane of the portal, click **Service Bus**.

-3. In the lower pane of the Azure Management Portal, click **Create**.
+3. In the lower pane of the portal, click **Create**.

     ![][5]